debarunlahiri/stt-backend/API_DOCUMENTATION.md

 **POST** `/v1/translate`

-Translate text from one language to another.
-Supports bidirectional translation between English, Hindi, and Korean.
+Translate text to all 3 languages (English, Hindi, Korean).
+The API always returns translations in all supported languages regardless of the target_language parameter.

 **Request:**
 - **Content-Type**: `application/json`